rfp55-sdc-OldMan/Atelier-API/README.md

 # Atelier Products API
-API service for the Products Overview widget of the Project Catwalk repo in this organization
+API service for the Products-related data of Project Catwalk